FrankFineis/FrankFineis.github.io/about.md

 permalink: /about/
 ---

 Thanks for checking out this blog!
 I'm Frank, an aspiring data scientist, part-time employee at Uptake and full-time researcher at Northwestern University.
-While the term _data science_ can mean a lot of different things to a lot of different people, I'll focus on what's been useful to me and what one can expect to find covered in a typical introduction to machine learning type of book.
-I will most likely stick with R and Python (perhaps more heavily towards R), but this is not to say that _data science_ is limited to these two programming languages - shout outs to Javascript, Matlab, and Julia!
+While the term _data science_ can mean a lot of different things to a lot of different people, I'll focus on what's been useful to me and what one can expect to find covered in a typical [introduction to machine learning type](http://www-bcf.usc.edu/~gareth/ISL/) of book.
+I will most likely stick with R and Python (perhaps leaning more heavily towards R), but this is not to say that the pursuit of _data science_ is limited within the scope of these two programming languages - shout outs to Javascript, Matlab, and Julia!

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /